stephanie-y/Monday-Makeover-Data-Cleanup/README.md

 Some tweaks to the data were made in order to make it easier for use in Tableau.
 The biggest things done were the following:
-1) Format of the data was changed from a string to an date format.
+1) Format of the data was changed from a string to a date format.
 2) Some unnecessary columns were removed.